Ben-Fenocchi/IIB-Project/README.md

 Usage

-Run pipeline.py with a target date to retrieve and filter news articles.
+Run pipeline.py with a target date to retrieve and filter news articles

-Run DatabaseBuilder/DisruptionExtractor.py to extract structured events.
+Run DatabaseBuilder/DisruptionExtractor.py to extract structured events

-(Optional) Use display scripts to inspect extraction outputs.
+(Optional) Use display scripts to inspect extraction outputs

-Validation scripts are located in DatabaseValidation/.
+Validation scripts are located in DatabaseValidation/

 Outputs